 Tribology (Origin: from Greek tribos meaning ‘rubbing’) is the scientific term for the study of interacting surfaces in relative motion including floors.
 It includes the study of the principles of friction, lubrication and wear.
 Read more at

-CoF is a measure of how much resistance there is between two surfaces either at rest (static) or moving; i.e. when the surfaces are in relative motion (dynamic).
+A measure of how much resistance there is between two surfaces either at rest (static) or moving (dynamic) when the surfaces are in relative motion is the CoF (Coefficient of Friction).
 The Pendulum Test measures dynamic CoF as this is regarded as measuring the action of the heel passing across the floor.
-The higher the CoF (Or Pendulum Test Value), the higher the slip resistance; the Pendulum Test Equipment measures CoF but multiplies the value found by 100 so it can be easily read on the scale giving you the Pendulum Test Value or Slip Resistance Value (PTV or SRV); note – zero is the worst state
+The higher the CoF (Or Pendulum Test Value), the higher the slip resistance; the Pendulum Test Equipment measures CoF but multiplies the value found by 100 so it can be easily read on the scale giving you the Pendulum Test Value or Slip Resistance Value (PTV or SRV); note – zero is the worst state.

 Most car drivers will have at some time in their lives experienced ‘hydroplaning’, where the tread of the tyre cannot displace rain water effectively enough and a slip occurs; particularly relevant when the tyre or the road or both are worn.
 The hydrodynamic process researched by the HSL identifies that the action of a heel on a floor works in exactly the same way.
 The smoother the floor / the smoother the heel, the more likely a slip will occur; the HSE has identified 90% of slips occur on a smooth wet floor.

 The Surface Roughness Test Equipment (example supplied by Taylor Hobson) only checks for the roughness of the surface and works the same wet or dry; this is because its prime method of use is to drag a diamond stylus across the floor and the diamond cuts through anything including greasy contaminants